Neptune Retrograde Will Rule Your Life Until The End Of 2023

 ADVERTISEMENT

 This retrograde gives us an opportunity to shift our perspective.
-"Neptune is a planet of fantasy, illusion, glamor, wishful thinking, creativity, spirituality, and all-things nebulous," says Stephanie Campos, astrologer and author of Seasons of the Zodiac: Love, Magick, and Manifestation Throughout the Astrological Year.
+"Neptune is a planet of fantasy, illusion, glamour, wishful thinking, creativity, spirituality, and all things nebulous," says Stephanie Campos, astrologer and author.
 "As Neptune's influence backpedals in the sky, we may be greeted with a reality check.
 Where have our illusions clouded our judgment or path forward?
 This is a powerful time to get real and reflect on your dreams for the future and to shift from daydreaming to taking inspired action."

-Lisa Stardust, astrologer and author of The Love Deck, says this transit may still have us feeling as though our intuition is off.
+Lisa Stardust, astrologer and author, says this transit may still have us feeling as though our intuition is off.
 "It’s important to think things over before making decisions," she says.
 "Weigh all options and move towards the one that feels right.
 The whimsical and enchanting planet can be magical if we let the blinders fall off and embrace reality."

+On the positive side, astrologer Iva Naskova says that this time period is ideal for unleashing our creativity — particularly in music, writing, and art.
+“It is a valuable phase that encourages us to delve deep into our thoughts and use our sensitivity to gain greater self-awareness,” she says.
+“Take advantage of this time to prioritise self-care, and you will feel rejuvenated once Neptune resumes its direct trajectory.”

 Advertisement